 About the Artist, Debra Henkener

-I grew up in the small, German-Catholic town of Ottoville, Ohio (Go Big Green!), as Debra Elizabeth Stepleton.
-I married my "prince" and best friend, Craig Henkener, in 1972.
+I grew up in the small, German-Catholic town of Ottoville, Ohio (Go Big Green!), as Debra Elizabeth Stepleton...or “Debbie”.
+I married my love & best friend, Craig Henkener, in 1972.
 We moved to Wapakoneta in 1974, where we built our first home.
-In 1987, we moved a few miles east, to a log home we were constructing.
-It's a modified "Greenbriar" from Hearthstone Log Homes of Dandridge, Tennessee.
-After almost 39 years of marriage, we realize how lucky we are to have a wonderful home, a beautiful family, and good enough health to enjoy these blessings from God.
-We are proud of our three grown children: Kristina Soliday (Lance), Angela Elshoff (Todd), and Michael Henkener (Libby).
-Our family has grow to include: one granddaughter, Taylor Elshoff (17 - a Senior at New Knoxville High School) and three grandsons - Gage Henkener (8 - second grader at Delphos St. John's), Emmitt Henkener (5 - Pre-school at St. John's), and Chase Soliday (5 - Pre-school at First United Methodist's in Sidney, O).
+In 1987, we moved to a log home we built ourselves.
+After almost 42 years of marriage, we realize how lucky we are to have a wonderful home, a beautiful family, and good enough health to enjoy all these blessings from God.
+We are proud of our three grown children: Kristina Soliday (Lance), Angela Elshoff, and Michael Henkener (Libby).
+Our family has grown to include: one granddaughter, Taylor Elshoff (21) and three grandsons - Gage Henkener (12), Emmitt Henkener (9), and Chase Soliday (9).
 Pets are always a big part of any family.
-Our current "crazy" dog is a Springer Spaniel named Abby.
-She enjoys pestering Licorice, our 12 year old, black female kitty.
-Abby wants attention all the time and can give you a bath while you visit, if you let her.
-Ha!
+We have two grand-dogs and one of our own named Abby.
+She is a Springer Spaniel, who enjoys pestering the rabbits and squirrels in the back yard.

 The Log Cabin is both my art studio and our home.
+My studio is in the basement, but was wonderfully remodeled and furnished by Craig a few years ago.
 We live in rural Auglaize County, which is rich in Native American history.
 A woods stretches behind the cabin with a large herb garden nestled between.
 Our front yard is a large pond stocked with fresh water fish.
 We also own a mountain top in southern Adams County, called Sunshine Ridge.
 The valley below our mountain is called Moon Hollow, which is the title of my first decorative painting book.
-Inspiration for my art is centered in my family, friends, and the rustic setting that surrounds my life.
-I am so blessed!
+Inspiration for my art is centered in my family, friends, and this rustic setting.

-My art education is broad.
 At an early age, my art talent was recognized and encouraged by my parents and teachers.
-Craig and I majored in Commercial Art at The Ohio State University.
-I also graduated frpm Norman Rockwell's Famous Artists' School based in Connecticut.
-In 1988, my best friend, Vera Collier and I began taking tole painting classes from Linda Barry.
+Craig and I met and majored in Commercial Art at The Ohio State University.
+I also graduated from Norman Rockwell's Famous Artists' School, which was based in Connecticut.
+In 1988, my best friend, Vera Collier and I began taking tole painting classes from a local artist, Linda Barry.
 Linda encouraged both of us to design our own projects and teach.
 Eventually, Vera and I started doing just that!
 We took classes from a diverse range of teachers, began designing packets and teaching, submitted magazine articles, and wrote decorative books.
-We also co-authored a snowman book called "Shivering Heights".
-Currently, I have designed and written three books, 40 magazine articles, and over 300 pattern packets.
+We co-authored a snowman book called "Shivering Heights".
+You can find Vera’s art work at Painter’s Creek Folk Art.
+Currently, I have designed and written three books, dozens of magazine articles, and over 300 pattern packets.
 I like so many different types of artwork, that I have never settled into one category.
 But, I work and teach in watercolors, acrylics, oils, charcoal, and pencil.
-I've received fine art awards in watercolors, oils, acrylics, and charcoal.
+I've received fine art awards in all!

-My art affiliations include: Riverside Art Center of Wapakoneta, Society of Decorative Painters of Wichita, Ohio Heirlooms of Tomorrow of Wapak, Heart of Ohio Tole Chapter of Columbus, Lima Area Watercolor Society, Ohio Watercolor Society, Wassenberg Art Center of Van Wert, Arts Place of St. Marys, and Visual Arts Network of Lima.
+My art affiliations include: Riverside Art Center, Society of Decorative Painters, Ohio Heirlooms of Tomorrow, Heart of Ohio Tole Chapter, Lima Area Watercolor Society, Ohio Watercolor Society, Wassenberg Art Center, Arts Place St. Marys, Gateway Arts Council, and Art Space Lima.

 I was the Art Director for the 2004 HOOT convention.
 I have served as a Decorative Arts judge for the Ohio State Fair and a fine art, tole, and ceramics judge for the Auglaize County Fair.